teableio/teable/DEVELOPER.md

 For more info about this change see [reasoning here](https://docs.renovatebot.com/dependency-pinning/) and our [renovabot.json5](renovate.json5) configuration file.

-To help keeping deps up-to-date, see the `yarn deps:check && yarn deps:update` scripts and / or use the [renovatebot](https://github.com/marketplace/renovate).
+To help keeping deps up-to-date, see the `pnpm deps:check && pnpm deps:update` scripts and / or use the [renovatebot](https://github.com/marketplace/renovate).

 > When adding a dep through yarn cli (i.e.: yarn add something), it's possible to set the save-exact behaviour automatically
 > by setting `defaultSemverRangePrefix: ""` in [yarnrc.yml](./.yarnrc.yml).
 But this would make the default for packages/\* as well.